Ginger Griffeth – President/Chief Executive Officer

 Kelsey Burnette – Chief Legal Officer

-Kelsey Burnette joined SMS and PSF as Chief Legal Officer in December 2022.
+Kelsey Burnette joined PSF as Chief Legal Officer in December 2022.
 With more than twenty-five years in child welfare, she has extensive experience in both Florida and West Virginia.
 She began her legal career in West Virginia in 1997 as an assistant prosecuting attorney, in which she also represented West Virginia’s Department of Health and Human Resources in child abuse and neglect matters.
 She later provided direct legal representation for children in dependency and contested custody cases.
 Ms. Burnette was a founding member and board chair of the first child advocacy center in West Virginia to receive full accreditation from the National Children’s Alliance.

 After moving to Florida in 2006, she worked at the Department of Children and Families’ Children’s Legal Services for more than sixteen years, primarily as a managing attorney, first in Circuits 3 and 8, and then in Circuit 5.
 During her tenure with the Department, Ms. Burnette worked with Partnership for Strong Families and Casey Family Programs on initiatives to redesign foster care and implement solution-based casework, as well as Permanency and Youth-Centered Round Tables.
 She served as the statewide lead of the related permanency workgroup from 2016-2018.
 Ms. Burnette also spearheaded a CLS project to review “cold cases” of youth who are most at risk of aging out of foster care.